 Breast Implant Massage Las Vegas

-Beginning with your second post-operative breast augmentation visit with Dr. Michael Edwards or Dr. Terrence Higgins, your breast massage regimen will be started (typically 1 week post-op) to aid in obtaining and maintaining a naturally soft breast.
+Beginning with your second post-operative breast augmentation visit with Dr. Michael Edwards, Dr. Terry Higgins, or Dr, Andrew Silver, your breast massage regimen will be started (typically 1 week post-op) to aid in obtaining and maintaining a naturally soft breast.
 The softness of the breast after surgery is dependent on the pocket (also called the capsule), which heals around the implant, being slightly larger or looser than the implant.
 Our plastic surgeons recommend these breast implant massage exercises for their Las Vegas patients to foil the body’s natural healing process, which may contract the size of the pocket/capsule yielding a firm feeling breast.